danielfroz/atlas-multiregion-iac-demo/README.md

 ## Atlas

-You shall create the Atlas Account and a dedicated Organization for this Demo.
+You must create an Atlas Account and a dedicated Organization for this demo.
 Since we're going to provision multiple resources, the API Key must have the 'Organization Owner' privilege.
 Once you're done with this demo, you can destroy it using the `cd iac && sh ./destroy.sh` script.
 Keep in mind that it will also delete your Atlas organization!
-Again, create one organization for this exercise - don't use it on production environments!!!!
+Again, create one organization for this exercise - don't use it in production environments!

-### Organization Id
+### Organization ID

-Copy the Organization Id and add it to the `iac/main.tf` file (see import {} section).
+Copy the Organization ID and add it to the `iac/main.tf` file (see import {} section).

-In order to obtain the Organization Id, go to Organization Settings, you can see the organization id from the URL (cloud.mongodb.org/v2#/org/&lt;ORGANIZATION_ID&gt;/...)
+To obtain the Organization ID, go to Organization Settings.
+You can see the organization ID from the URL: https://cloud.mongodb.org/v2#/org/&lt;ORGANIZATION_ID&gt;/...
 Copy it and save it!

 ### API Key

 Generate the API Key at the organization level.

-Click on `Access Manager`, and then `Applications`, then `API Keys`.
+Click on `Access Manager`, then `Applications`, then `API Keys`.
 Generate the API Key with `Organization Owner` privilege.

-Copy the Public and Private Keys - save it!
+Copy the Public and Private Keys - save them!

-Note: Use API Access List feature to restrict access to the Atlas Control Plane with this API Key!
+Note: Use the API Access List feature to restrict access to the Atlas Control Plane with this API Key!

 ## Azure

-We are utilizing the Azure Service Principal as auth method on this Demo.
+We are using the Azure Service Principal as the authentication method for this demo.
-Follow the doc available at Terraform's Azurerm Provider ([Creating a Service Principal](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret))
+Follow the documentation available at Terraform's AzureRM Provider ([Creating a Service Principal](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret))

-Here are the commands that you need to execute:
+Here are the commands you need to execute:
 ```shell
 az login
 az account list